The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 What Can You Use Weight Plates For?

-While weight plates are most commonly used on barbells and dumbbells for various exercises, there are quite a large number of exercises that can be done with the plates themselves, even with no bar.
+While weight plates are most commonly used on barbells and dumbbells for various exercises, many can be done with the best plates, even with no bar.

-For example, farmer walks are a great strength training workout done by simply carrying the plates in each hand.
+For example, farmer walks are a great strength training workout by simply carrying the weight plates in each hand.
+It’s not weight lifting, but it is lifting weights, and fantastic for endurance training.

 Lat raises and front raises are a simple set of exercises that can be done as well.